DilrajS/Spotify-Song-Popularity-Prediction/README.md

 ## Models and Analysis

-The project explores machine learning models to predict song popularity, focusing on linear regression, decision trees, and ensemble methods.
+The project explores machine learning models to predict song popularity, focusing on decision trees, neural networks, and ensemble methods.
 The analysis includes data preprocessing, feature selection, model training, and evaluation.

 ## Results